 The Scalini Story

-Established in Chelsea for 30 years, Scalini is one of the oldest traditional Italian restaurants in London.
-Originally a Victorian artists colony, Chelsea grew to become a beacon of the swinging sixties, boasting members of the Beatles and Rolling Stones as residents.
-Nowadays it is a beautifully preserved wealthy area famed for high end shops such as Harrods, Stella McCartney, Prada and Harvey Nichols.
-Nestled in a picturesque neighbourhood away from the hustle-bustle, Scalini is a favourite destination for the local community, celebrities and lovers of traditional Italian food everywhere.
+Established in Chelsea since 1988, Scalini is one of the oldest traditional Italian restaurants in London.
+Originally a Victorian artists' colony, Chelsea grew to become a beacon of the swinging sixties, boasting members of the Beatles and Rolling Stones as residents.
+Nowadays it is a beautifully preserved area famed for its high end shopping, such as Harrods and Harvey Nichols.
+Nestled in a picturesque neighbourhood, Scalini is a favourite destination for the local community, celebrities and lovers of traditional Italian food everywhere.

-Our story can be traced back to 1959 with the opening of La Trattoria Terrazza in Soho.
-Launched by Mario Cassandro and Franco Lagattolla, their restaurant served simple, traditional Italian food in a friendly, easy-going atmosphere which inspired a new generation of trattorias in London.
-It was here that Scalini’s founders, Mario Paggetti and Valerio Calzolari both worked.
+The Scalini story can be traced back to 1959 with the opening of La Trattoria Terrazza in Soho, London.
+Launched by Mario Cassandro and Franco Lagattolla, their restaurant served simple, traditional Italian food in a friendly, easy-going atmosphere, which inspired a new generation of trattorias in London.
+It was here that Scalini’s founders, Mario Paggetti and Valerio Calzolari first met.

 If you'd like to join our team, please email us at firstname.lastname@example.org